OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.1.2.rst

 software `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS users.

-3.2.0 includes a new **Cold Chain Equipment** (CCE) service and other improvements for Vaccine/EPI programs.
+3.2.0 includes a beta version of the new **Cold Chain Equipment** (CCE) service and other improvements for Vaccine/EPI programs.
 This represents the first milestone towards the `Vaccines MVP
 <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ feature set.
 3.2.0
 also contains more contributions from the **Malawi implementation**, a national implementation that is now live on OpenLMIS version 3.
-The latest contributions include a new Batch Requisition View feature as well as performance improvements.

 After 3.2.0, there are further planned `milestone releases and patch releases
 <http://docs.openlmis.org/en/latest/conventions/versioningReleasing.html>`_ that will continue
-towards the vision of providing a full-featured electronic logistics management information system (LMIS).
-Please reference the `Living Product Roadmap
-<https://openlmis.atlassian.net/wiki/display/OP/Living+Product+Roadmap>`_ for the upcoming release
+adding features to support Vaccine/EPI programs and continue making OpenLMIS a full-featured electronic logistics management information system (LMIS).
+Please reference the `Living Product Roadmap <https://openlmis.atlassian.net/wiki/display/OP/Living+Product+Roadmap>`_ for the upcoming release priorities.
-priorities.
 Patch releases will continue to include bug fixes, performance improvements, and pull requests are welcomed.

 Compatibility
 -------------

 All changes are backwards-compatible.
-Any changes to data include automated migrations from previous versions back to 3.0.1.
+Any changes to data include automated migrations from previous versions back to version 3.0.1.
 Any exceptions are identified in the Components sections below.

 For background information on OpenLMIS version 3's new micro-service architecture, extensions/customizations, and upgrade paths for OpenLMIS versions 1 and 2, see the `3.0.0 Release